Didier Camberabero

 Didier Camberabero (born 9 January 1961), is a former French international rugby union player.
 He played as fly half.

 Biography

 Camberabero is a son of the former international, Guy Camberabero, and the nephew of Lilian Camberabero, two brothers who took part in the first Grand Slam won by France.
 His brother, Gilles, is also an outstanding rugby player.

-Didier is the third highest point scorer for the French international team, with 354 points in 36 tests match, behind Christophe Lamaison (380 pts in 37 tests) and Thierry Lacroix (367 points in 43 tests).
+Camberabero is the seventh highest point scorer for the men's French international team, with 354 points in 36 test matches.

-Didier also previously set a world record for the greatest number of points on only one match in team of France: 30, against Zimbabwe in 1987.
+Camberabero previously set a world record for the highest number of points in a single match for a national team: 30, against Zimbabwe in 1987.
 This still stands as a French national record, although the world record has now been surpassed by Simon Culhane (45 points, against Japan in 1995).